hbc/drosophila-midgut-analysis/README.md

 # drosophila-midgut-analysis
 Analysis scripts for 'A cell atlas of the adult drosophila midgut'

 Currently private in advance of publication.
 Please email rory.kirchner@gmail.com if you would like access to the scripts pre-publication.
-Upon acceptance we'll push the scripts up to this repository.
+Upon acceptance we'll push the scripts showing how we combined the 10x and inDrop datasets, integrated them, marked the clusters and preformed the trajectory analysis.